MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/index4.md

 Each locker has a small ePaper display on the locker to display the following information:

 * a unique locker number
-* who it assigned to
+* who it is assigned to
 * locked / unlocked

 An example of a display is show below: